Researchprojects

 Status of the work package

-Work 2024
+Work 2025

-The entire output of this work package, consisting of a theory overview, analyses of policy projects and conclusions, will be combined with the results from the other work packages by the end of 2024 and published in a joint project report.
+Finally, the entire output of this work package, consisting of a theoretical overview, analyses of policy proposals and conclusions, will be combined with the results from the other work packages and published in a joint project report.

 Work Package "Methods"